 We don’t hear how the elimination of sharks might impact our best natural defense against global warming.
 Or how our favorite foods might disappear as a side effect of the extinction of sharks.
 Or that we could lose more oxygen than is produced by all the trees and jungles in the world combined if we lose our sharks.
 But we should.

-If you care about Climate Change, you should care about the sharks.
+If you care about Climate Change, you should care about the sharks and be Shark Free.

 No one knows for sure what will happen globally if shark populations are destroyed, but one should fear the results.
 Two hundred and fifty million years ago, this planet suffered the largest mass extinction on record, and scientists believe this was caused in part by catastrophic changes in the ocean.
 Sharks play a keystone role ensuring our seas remain in a healthy equilibrium and do not reach that point again.